 Eric Daimler: You know, somewhere as a society, we will have to have a conversation with ourselves to determine the car driving to the crosswalk, braking or rolling or slowing or stopping completely.
 And then who’s liable if it doesn’t?
 Is it the driver or is it the manufacturer?
 Is it the the programmer that somehow put a bug in their code?
 You know, we’re entering an age where we’re going to start experiencing what some person calls double bugs.
 There’s the bug in maybe one’s expression in code.
 This often could be the semantics.
 Or in English.
 Like your English doesn’t make sense.
 Right?
 Right.
 Or or was it actually an error in your thinking?
 You know, did you leave a gap in your thinking?
 This is often where where some of the bugs in Ethereum and smart contracts have been expressed where, you know, there’s an old programming rule where you don’t want to say something equals true.
 You always want to be saying true equals something.
 If you get if you do the former, not the latter, you can have to actually create bugs that can create security breaches.

 Eric Daimler: Just a small little error in thinking.
 That’s not an error in semantics.
-That level of thinking, you don’t need to know calculus for, or category theory for that matter.
+That level of thinking, you don’t need to know calculus for, or category theory for the sciences.
 You just need to be thinking in a formal way.
 You know, often, often lawyers, accountants, engineers, you know, anybody with scientific training can, can more quickly get this idea, where those that are educated in liberal arts can contribute is in reminding themselves of the broader context that wants to be expressed, because often engineers can be overly reductionist.
 So there’s really a there’s a push and pull or, you know, an interplay between those two sensibilities that then we want to express in rules.
 Then that’s ultimately what I mean by formal, formal rules.
 Tell me exactly what you mean.
 Tell me exactly how that is going to work.
 You know, physicians would understand this when they think about drug effects and drug side effects.
 They know exactly what it’s going to be supposed to be doing, you know, with some degree of probability.
 But they can be very clear, very clear about it.
 It’s that clear thinking that all of us will need to exercise as we think about the development and deployment of modern automated digital systems.

 Harry Glorikian: Yeah, you know, it’s funny because that’s the other thing I tell people, like when they say, What should my kid take?
 I’m like, have him take a, you know, basic programming, not because they’re going to do it for a living, but they’ll understand how this thing is structured and they can get wrap their mind around how it is.
-And, you know, I see how my nephew thinks who’s from the computer science world and how I think, and sometimes, you know, it’s funny watching him think.
+And, you know, I see how my nephew thinks who’s from the computer science and healthcare world and how I think, and sometimes, you know, it’s funny watching him think.
 Or one of the CTOs of one of our companies how he looks at the world.
 And I’m like you.
 You got to back up a little bit and look at the bigger picture.
 Right.
 And so it’s the two of us coming together that make more magic than one or the other by themselves.